DivineOps/terraform-labs/README.md

 ### TF_VAR_ environment variable names
 (The environment variable should be defined with the TF_VAR_ prefix, but used without the TF_VAR_ prefix in the variables.tf)

-TF_VAR_ARM_CLIENT_ID - The Client ID (appId) for the Service Principal to use for this Managed Kubernetes Cluster (used by the service_principal block)

-TF_VAR_ARM_CLIENT_SECRET - The Client Secret (password) for the Service Principal to use for this Managed Kubernetes Cluster (used by the service_principal block)

 TF_VAR_PREFIX - A prefix used for all resource names in this example

 TF_VAR_LOCATION - The Azure Region in which all resources in this example should be provisioned